Blockchain and Healthcare: Use Cases Today and Opportunities for the Future

 There are quite a few issues when it comes to the flow of services in the healthcare sector, especially insurance and medical fraud, claims, and donations.
 Insurance fraud can spill into the billions of dollars.
 Medical fraud, such as under or overtreatment, can claim lives and also ring up billions.
 Donations to medical campaigns can end up in the wrong hands and are often covered by a blanket of poor transparency.
 The inefficient way in which health data is currently stored leads to significant funds lost trying to figure out treatments issued, care received, by whom, and when.

 Blockchain tech to the rescue.
 All events can be evaluated for authenticity, from insurance claims to care provided.
 There is even a Blockchain startup, called Alice, that is working on increased transparency for charitable acts.
-This can go a long way toward bettering the healthcare sector.
+Blockchain technology, IT development, including solid software testing services, is a way toward bettering the healthcare sector.

 Complex data relayed in the healthcare field can result in intentional and unintentional financial mishaps.
 Billing fraud has become quite a serious issue.
 Current processes in the field are inadequate in detecting occurrences of fraud.
 Blockchain in healthcare today can go miles toward improving billing auditability and security, while also promoting payment processing and billing efficiency and thwarting blatant theft.